 Neri Ume: How to Make Mild Tasty Umeboshi Plum Paste

-Lastly, I will give you an example of how to make mild, tasty Neri Ume Umeboshi paste.
-The recipe is popular on the leading Japanese recipe site, Cookpad.com, by the way.
+For your reference, lastly, I will give you an example of how to make mild, tasty Neri Ume paste.
+The recipe is popular on the leading Japanese recipe site Cookpad.com.

-- Combine the Ume plum with sugar, mirin, and Katsuobushi shavings, and mince the plum flesh with a knife until it becomes pasty
+- Combine the plum flesh with the sugar, mirin, and Katsuobushi shavings, and mince it with a knife until pasty.

-- Ready to eat, enjoy the Neriume paste with rice or use it as a seasoning for pasta or the like!
+- Now it’s ready to eat.
+Enjoy the Neriume paste with rice!
+Or use it as a seasoning for pasta or other dishes!